sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/python-token.rst

-After running the above REST API code in Python, we get the below results.
+After running the above REST API code in Python, we get the below result.

 .. figure:: ../_assets/tutorials/token/8.PNG